Overview

 Bio

 Zhanna Sarsenbayeva is a Lecturer at the University of Sydney's School of Computer Science, where her research sits across accessibility, ubiquitous computing, and human-computer interaction.
-She holds a PhD in Engineering from the University of Melbourne, an MSc from the University of Oulu in Finland, and a BSc from University College London, and was previously a Doreen Thomas Postdoctoral Research Fellow at Melbourne.
+She holds a PhD in Engineering from the University of Melbourne, a Master of Science from the University of Oulu in Finland, and a Bachelor of Science from University College London, and was previously a Doreen Thomas Postdoctoral Research Fellow at Melbourne.
 Her work asks what it would actually look like to design technology around people rather than the other way around.

 Event